rebane2001/lyra.horse-blog/blog/content/posts/2024-05-openecsc-v8/index.md

 But our function is still the trampoline thing!
 How do we turn it into a turbofan thing?

 We need to make V8 think it's important to optimize our code by running it a lot of times, or using debug commands.
-If we still have the V8 natives syntax enabled from earlier, we can use **%PrepareFunctionForOptimization()** and **%OptimizeFunctionOnNextCall()** to do the trick.
+If we still have the V8 natives syntax enabled from earlier, we can use **%PrepareFunction<wbr>ForOptimization()** and **%OptimizeFunction<wbr>OnNextCall()** to do the trick.

 <div class="jsConsole" style="margin-bottom: 4px">
 	<div class="jsConLine"><svg class="jsConIcon" xmlns="http://www.w3.org/2000/svg"><path d="M 6.4,11 5.55,10.15 8.7,7 5.55,3.85 6.4,3 l 4,4 z"/></svg><span class="jsConKw">function</span> <span class="jsConIdx">func</span><span style="white-space: pre-wrap">() {